 Though founder of Witzig Group (in 1986 as Witzig & Associates), she is not one to be a mere figurehead.
 Pam enjoys rolling up her sleeves to do the work and is very much a hands-on recruiter.

-She has taken Witzig Group from the standard model in play when “Stalking the Headhunter” was published (that same year) to one of setting strategy on searches and employing in-house and outsourced search associates to assist in outreach rather than using staff recruiters.
+She has taken Witzig Group from the standard model in play when “Stalking the Headhunter” was published (that same year) to one of setting strategy on searches and employing in-house and outsourced search associates to work research and outreach in place of having staff recruiters.

 Pam loves art deco, travel, ballroom dancing, entertaining, family, a bold red, and all the challenges her clients can bring.